WE-are-FPV/JeNo-3-3.5/README.md

 The JeNo is customizable, offering several **options** to best adapt to different needs and individual preferences :

 * **3" Unibody 4mm Classic :** This is the first version made available.
 Designed for **freestyle** due to its strength, it will also be suitable for **cinematic** use with soft-mounted camera plates.
 100% clear FOV.
-This version uses **M3** screws and spacers.
+This version uses **M3** screws and standoffs.
 * **3" Unibody 4mm Light :** Sacrificing some strength and rigidity for more lightweight, thus increasing autonomy, and switching to **M2** screws/spacers.
 A chassis more oriented towards cinematic use.
-Note that M2 spacers are more difficult to source.
+Note that M2 standoffs are more difficult to source.
 * **3.5" Unibody 4mm :** For those seeking a bit more **inertia and stability**, or possibly for mid-range use. _**Note: the propellers are very slightly visible in the FPV feed.
 With black propellers, they will be practically invisible.**_
 * **Separate arms :** For those wary of unibody designs ;) a 3" version and a 3.5" version (only the length of the arms changes). _**Note: AIO strongly recommended; stacks will struggle to fit due to the low remaining height in the body = low profile !**_